Small-Bodies-Node/sbn-survey-image-service/readme.md

 This repo houses scripts and code to build REST API services that enable a user to retrieve SBN archive images and cutouts thereof.
 For example, a user may request a full-frame image from the ATLAS survey archive, or a small cutout around their object of interest.

-The intent is to be compatible with the IVOA's [Simple Image Access protocol](https://www.ivoa.net/documents/SIA/).
-However, this compatibility is incomplete.
+The intent is to be compatible with the IVOA's [Simple Image Access protocol](https://www.ivoa.net/documents/SIA/), which is based on the [ObsCore Data Model](https://www.ivoa.net/documents/ObsCore/20111028/).
+However, this compatibility is presently incomplete.

 ## Code Features